 Microsoft ends support for Windows 7 systems.
 What now?

-As of January 14th, Microsoft ends support for Windows 7: if you are a business still using the nine-year-old operating system, it is time to consider your options – and quickly.
-Photograph: Eloy Alonso / Reuters
+As of January 14th, Microsoft ends support for Windows 7: if you are a business still using the nine-year-old operating system, it is time to consider your options.
+Photograph: Eloy Alonso

 Tuesday is D-Day for many business.
 As of January 14th, Microsoft ends support for Windows 7, and if you are a business still using the nine-year-old operating system, it is time to consider your options – and quickly.